Choosing between Monday.com and Salesforce comes down to five questions:

 Monday.com wins on flexibility and ease of use

-Monday.com's core advantage is that sales teams don't have to choose between a CRM and the rest of their operational tools.
+Monday.com's core advantage is that sales teams do not have to choose between a CRM and the rest of their operational tools.

 Because work management, CRM, dev, service, and campaigns all run on the same platform, a marketing campaign can trigger a lead in the CRM, which creates a project for the implementation team, which generates a support ticket for the service team, all without leaving Monday.com or building integrations.

-Monday.com's AI layer is expanding. monday sidekick acts as a personal AI assistant embedded in the workspace.
-AI agents for CRM include a Lead Agent and Sales Agent that automate lead management workflows.
-The AI Notetaker records and summarizes meetings, tying action items to CRM records.
+Monday.com's AI layer is expanding. monday Sidekick acts as a personal AI assistant embedded in the workspace.
+The AI Lead Agent sources, adds, and enriches prospects to your ICP on a recurring schedule.
+The AI Sales Agent handles phone calls and SMS for initial outreach, with handoff to reps.
+The monday AI Notetaker records and summarizes meetings, tying action items to CRM records.
+These agents are native to the CRM, requiring no separate seat or integration.

 Salesforce wins on sales depth and enterprise scale